hanjingo/doc/AI/ml.md

-## Reinforcement learning
+## Reinforcement Learning

 ![ml_reinforcement_learning](res/ml_reinforcement_learning.png)

-Whereas supervised learning trains models by optimizing them to match ideal exemplars and unsupervised learning algorithms fit themselves to a dataset, reinforcement learning models are trained holistically through trial and error.
-In RL literature, an AI system is often referred to as an "agent".
+Reinforcement Learning (RL) is a branch of machine learning that focuses on how agents can learn to make decisions through trial and error to maximize cumulative rewards.
+RL allows machines to learn by interacting with an environment and receiving feedback based on their actions.
+This feedback comes in the form of rewards or penalties.

 Types of Reinforcements: